CodeYourFuture/CYF-Workshops/triangles/readme.md

 To begin, you'll need some context.

 Use this page 👉 https://www.mathsisfun.com/triangle.html to get the names of different triangles depending on their three side lengths.
-_There should be 3 different names - ensure you understand what these names mean._
+_There should be 3 different names.
+Check with each other that you all understand what these names mean._

 ## Problem statement